aspose-slides/Aspose.Slides-Products/slides/en/net/_index.md

 {{< blocks/products/pf/slides-licensing-band
   title="Start with the trial, license when you ship" body="The trial is the full API.
-It applies an evaluation watermark when a presentation is opened or saved and caps text extraction at one slide, so you can test the formats you actually care about before you talk to anyone.
+It applies an evaluation watermark when a presentation is opened or saved and replaces extracted text with an evaluation notice, so you can test the formats you actually care about before you talk to anyone.
 A temporary licence lifts both for 30 days." ctaPrimaryText="Download" ctaPrimaryUrl="https://releases.aspose.com/slides/net/" ctaSecondaryText="Temporary license" ctaSecondaryUrl="https://purchase.aspose.com/temporary-license/"
 >}}